Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Ramification of relative homologies

-In Appendix~D we propose an {\em ad hoc\/} reasoning valid only for dimension~2, too much linked to our notations, and not going in line with the mainstream of the Picard--Lefschetz theory.
-So we note here that the statement of Theorem~\ref{the:PLP_triangle} (as well as Theorems~\ref{the:PLP_biangle} and~\ref{the:PLP_circle}) follows from the following Picard--Lefschets formula for relative homologies.
+\begin{remark} In Appendix~\ref{app:D} we propose an {\em ad hoc\/} reasoning valid only for dimension~2, too much linked to our notations, and not going in line with the mainstream of the Picard--Lefschetz theory.
+So we note here that the statement of Theorem~\ref{the:PLP_triangle} (as well as Theorems~\ref{the:PLP_biangle} and~\ref{the:PLP_circle}) follows from the following Picard--Lefschetz formula for relative homologies.